 The Lord is compassionate and gracious, slow to anger, abounding in love.

-[Read and meditate on these verses any time you are feeling stressed and angry.
-They will speak to your soul and give you the freedom of peace you desire.]
+Read and meditate on all these verses any time you’re feeling stressed and angry.
+They will speak to your soul and give you the freedom you desire (regardless of circumstance or situation).

 As you continue growing in ways of virtue, righteousness and holiness, may God continue to protect, anoint and favor you.
-May He bless you in mighty and unexpected ways.
+May He bless you in mighty and unexpected ways moving forward.